2

 “That’s right, I’m a girl twister!”

-She was shouting nonsense on par with ‘a square star’, but Diode didn’t back down.
+Diode was shouting nonsense on par with ‘a square star’, but she didn’t back down.

 “I’ve got complete confidence in my skill, it’s just that I don’t have a boat.
 I don’t really care about hauls or prizes—really, my only wish is to fly!
 Please!”

-The small girl, so small her weight and height were only around half and two-thirds of Terra’s, respectively, pursued the much larger woman with zero hesitation.
-For the Circs, with their restrictive social customs and etiquette, that laser-direct proposal was unheard of.
+The tiny girl, so small her weight and height were only around half and two-thirds of Terra’s, respectively, pursued the much larger woman with zero hesitation.
+Among the Circs, with their restrictive social customs and etiquette, a proposal that laser-direct was unheard of.

 At first, Terra was totally stunned, head empty, but Terra noticed that she was enjoying herself in spite of it.